You have a mother.

 A chimp is your cousin.
 Your 250,000th cousin, give or take.

 That’s the same kind of relationship as the cousin you see at family reunions.
 Just more “greats” before “grandmother.”
-The math is the same.
-The kinship is real.
+In the same way a 6th cousin you’ve never met is still part of your family tree, so too is this grandmother, and all of her descendants.

 Chimpanzee–human last common ancestor